Data-Driven Regularized Time-Limited h2 Model Reduction from Noisy Impulse Responses: Data-Driven Time-Limited h2 MOR from Impulse Response Data

-\begin{remark} When $(A,B,C)$ are known, one can construct the same algorithm as Algorithm~\ref{alg:ABCunknown} (i.e., model-based $h^2$ MOR) by using the gradient characterized in Proposition~\ref{prop:tl_gradients}.
-In particular, if equation~\eqref{eq:impulse_def} holds and $\hat{\theta}_{1}, \alpha_{\mathrm{init}}, \beta, c_1, \rho, \mathit{tol}$ are fixed, then the sequence generated by Algorithm~\ref{alg:ABCunknown} coincides with the sequence generated by model-based $h^2$ MOR.
+\begin{remark} When $(A,B,C)$ are known, one can construct the same algorithm as Algorithm~\ref{alg:ABCunknown} by using the gradient in Proposition~\ref{prop:tl_gradients} for the data-fitting term together with the gradient of the regularization term.
+In particular, if equation~\eqref{eq:impulse_def} holds and $\hat{\theta}_{1}$, $\alpha_{\mathrm{init}}$, $\beta$, $c_1$, $\lambda$, and $\mathrm{tol}$ are fixed, then the sequence generated by Algorithm~\ref{alg:ABCunknown} coincides with the sequence generated by the corresponding model-based regularized $h^2$ MOR algorithm.

-On the other hand, as stated in Remark~\ref{rem:comparison_gradient}, using the gradient in Proposition~\ref{prop:tl_gradients} yields a gradient computation that depends on $n$.
-In particular, solving the Sylvester equation~\eqref{eq:inf_sylve_R} using the Bartels-Stewart method \cite{simoncini2016computational} costs $O(n^3)$, and this term becomes dominant when $n$ is large.
+On the other hand, as stated in Remark~\ref{rem:comparison_gradient}, using Proposition~\ref{prop:tl_gradients} for the data-fitting term yields a gradient computation that depends on $n$.
+In particular, solving the Sylvester equation~\eqref{eq:inf_sylve_R} using the Bartels--Stewart method~\cite{simoncini2016computational} costs $\mathcal O(n^3)$, and this term becomes dominant when $n$ is large.
 Algorithm~\ref{alg:ABCunknown} is based on the gradient in Theorem~\ref{thm:tl_gradients} and does not depend on $n$. \end{remark}

-\begin{remark} Since Problem~\eqref{prob:dt_lti_tlh2_mod_data} is a nonconvex optimization problem, the choice of an initial point is important when running Algorithm~\ref{alg:ABCunknown}.
-Similar to our setting, there exist methods that construct ROMs for discrete-time LTI systems using only impulse response data, such as ERA~\cite{juang1985eigensystem,H_Tu_2014} and data-driven balanced truncation~\cite{gosea2022data_2}.
-As discussed in Section~\ref{sec:experiments}, by using the ROM obtained by such existing methods as an initial point, we can construct a better model in the sense of the time-limited $h^2$ norm compared with the case where an initial point is generated at random. \end{remark}
+\begin{remark} Since Problem~\eqref{prob:dt_lti_tlh2_mod_reg} is nonconvex, the choice of the initial point is important when applying Algorithm~\ref{alg:ABCunknown}.
+Methods such as ERA~\cite{juang1985eigensystem,H_Tu_2014} and data-driven balanced truncation~\cite{gosea2022data_2} can also construct ROMs for discrete-time LTI systems from impulse response data alone.
+As shown in Section~\ref{sec:experiments}, using a ROM obtained by such methods as an initial point \tblack{leads to a model with a lower time-limited $h^2$ objective value than using a randomly generated initial point.} \end{remark}